Phu255/Nabilarobe-store/README.md

 - Online payment

-- Choose type of color of product when add it to cart
+- Choose type of color of product#show when add it to cart

 - Pagination